tariyalkaran/Customer-Churn-Prediction/README.md

 The project goes through:

--Extensive Exploratory Data Analysis (EDA) to uncover insights and patterns -Data preprocessing to clean and transform the data -Feature engineering to improve model performance -Model building with multiple machine learning algorithms
+- Extensive Exploratory Data Analysis (EDA) to uncover insights and patterns -Data preprocessing to clean and transform the data -Feature engineering to improve model performance -Model building with multiple machine learning algorithms